-Housed in the Sainsbury Centre for Visual Arts, our photographic collection contains approximately 150,000 prints and 500,000+ negatives and positives, making it one of the largest of its type in the UK.
-The archive, designed by Sir Norman Foster, is also home to many other collections including rare books, manuscripts, post cards, posters and many other types of art related documents and ephemera from around the world.
+Housed in the Sainsbury Centre, the UEA's Art History Photographic Collection contains approximately 150,000 prints and 500,000+ negatives and positives, making it one of the largest of its type in the UK.
+Designed by Sir Norman Foster, is also home to many other collections including rare books, manuscripts, post cards, posters and many other types of art related documents and ephemera from around the world.

-Developed from 35mm and medium format negatives, our archive of prints created in our purpose built dark room provides a high quality visual resource for students and faculty.
+Developed from 35mm and medium format negatives, our collection of prints created in our purpose built facilities in the SCVA provides a high quality visual resource for students and faculty.
 The subjects of the photographs reflect our interdisciplinary approach to teaching since our foundation in 1965.
-Covering a period from the Ancient through to the 20th Century, the collection primarily focuses on European Architecture and the Applied Arts.
+Covering a period from the Ancient through to the 20th Century, the collection primarily focuses on European architecture, fine art and the applied arts.

 Image: De La Warr Pavilion, Bexhill, 1976